Alpha Picks by Seeking Alpha: Is It Worth It?

 - Best for: Medium- to long-term investors

 Alpha Picks is a stock recommendation service driven by a “proprietary, data-driven computer scoring system.”
-In other words, quantitative analysis (more on this below).
+In other words, quantitative analysis.

 Seeking Alpha, the company behind Alpha Picks, was founded in 2004 with the goal of providing diverse, high-quality investment research to retail investors.

-The core of Seeking Alpha is its crowdsourced content — more than 18,000 contributors produce 7,000+ articles per month with stock reports, investment ideas, and more.
+The core of Seeking Alpha is its crowdsourced content — more than 18,000 contributors produce 7,000+ stock reports and investment ideas per month.

-Additionally, Seeking Alpha has fundamental data, charts, analyst ratings, and a number of quantitative tools like Factor Grades, Dividend Grades, and its proprietary Quant Rankings.
+It also provides fundamental data, charts, analyst ratings, and a number of quantitative tools like Factor Grades, Dividend Grades, and its proprietary Quant Ratings (the core of Alpha Picks).

-For more on this, check out my full Seeking Alpha Review.
+For more information, check out my full Seeking Alpha Review.

 And so, Alpha Picks was created.

-A few things stand out to me about the results from Alpha Picks so far.
+A few things stand out to me about the results so far.

 1. Where the outperformance has come from

-By picking a few of these big winners correctly, the underlying portfolio is dragged substantially higher.
-If you had put $1,000 into each new recommendation and bought $1,000 worth of the S&P at the same time, here is what your results would look like:
+If you had invested $1,000 into each new recommendation and bought $1,000 worth of the S&P at the same time, here is what your results would look like:

-- Nine of the service's stocks have gained more than 100%
+- Fourteen of the service's stocks have gained more than 100%

-This is exactly in line with the objective of the Alpha Picks investment approach.
+This — a narrow set of stocks accounting for the bulk of the outperformance — is exactly in line with the objective of the Alpha Picks momentum investing approach.

 3. Closed positions & average holding period

-I don't see anything particularly noteworthy about the win rate or returns of the closed positions other than the fact that the team has closed 19/36 positions (52.78%) purchased more than one year ago.
+There's nothing noteworthy about the win rate or average returns of these closed positions, except that the team has closed 37/58 (64%) of the positions that were purchased more than one year ago.

 How does Alpha Picks work?